 Many banks, credit unions and lenders would require 20% down just to be approved.
 Today we will discuss the latest Jumbo financing updates and things homebuyers will need to know before applying.

 Just like conventional loans, jumbo loans have set requirements regarding down payment, credit score, debt to income limits and documentation.
 All the requirements listed below apply strictly to owner-occupied, full-time primary residences.

 10% Down Payment

 - Credit – Credit score requirements change based on the loan amount.
 Borrowers will need a 660 credit score when the loan amount is below $1 mil.
 Over $1 mil will require a 680 score.
-Over $2 mil will require a 740 score.
+Up to $2 mil will require a 740 score.

 - Loan Structure – Depending on the property state, borrowers will have a few options available regarding the loan structure.
 Single loan or 1st and 2nd mortgage combo options (80-10-10) are a popular way to reduce interest rates.
 Both options eliminate the need for monthly mortgage insurance.
 All options have fixed-rate and common adjustable-rate terms available – fully amortized principal and interest.

 - Payment Reserves – all jumbo loans will require payment reserves.
 This is the amount of liquid and non-liquid funds available after down payment and closing costs.
 The amount will be based on credit, loan amount and down payment amount.
 However, 3-4 months of payment reserves are generally a min requirement.
 For higher loan amounts exceeding $2m, this requirement can increase to 9 months +